spacelift-io/user-documentation/docs/vendors/terraform/state-management.md

 ## Importing existing state file into your Terraform Stacks

-If you are managing your infrastructure resources with Terraform prior to start using Spacelift, you would probably have an existing Terraform State file that you manage yourself.
-You have the option to import your existing Terraform State files into Spacelift and let Spacelift manage your states for you.
+When creating a stack, you can optionally import an existing Terraform state file so that Spacelift can manage it going forward.

 You can import your existing Terraform State files in Stack creation process.